Propose an exhibition

 - Exhibition title.

-- Space preference (the galleries accept proposals for Harry Wood Gallery and Step Gallery).
+- Space preference (note: the galleries only accept proposals for Harry Wood Gallery and Step Gallery).

-- Visual support of up to 10 images (under 10MB each) and an accompanying image list.
+- Visual support of 5-10 images (individual JPEGs under 10MB each) and accompanying image information (artist, title, year, medium, size/duration).

 - Technical requirements for exhibition (e.g. internet connection, digital projection and displays, etc.).